iesl/rexa1-metatagger/README.md

 #### Rexa metatagger: scientific paper header and reference extraction.

-Metatagger is a system which consumes the output of the Rexa's [pstotext](https://github.com/iesl/rexa1-pstotext), segments and labels various sections of the document, and writes the results to an XML file.
-The system is structured a series of pipelined steps, each representing some task, such as course layout analysis (e.g., header block, abstract, body text), or finer-grained labelling, such as identifying reference fields.
+Metatagger is a system which consumes the output of the Rexa's [pstotext](https://github.com/iesl/rexa1-pstotext) tool, and produces an annotated version of the text, and writes the results to an XML file.
+The system is structured a series of pipelined components, each performing some task, such as layout analysis (e.g., header block, abstract, body text), or finer-grained labelling, such as identifying reference fields.

 The stablest and most mature of the pipeline components are the coarse segementation system, the